Harvard Summer Program in Paris, France

 The interdisciplinary and team-based nature of the coursework means that the program welcomes students from the natural sciences, humanities, social sciences, engineering, and computer science.

 Where You Live and Study

-The city of Paris, with its remarkable history and diversity, provides an especially rich context for students to learn about urban planning and the Smart City.
+The city of Paris, with its remarkable history and diversity, provides an especially rich context for students to learn about sustainable development.
 Paris will become your classroom to explore contemporary challenges, examine and design possible solutions.

 You are housed at the Cité Internationale Universitaire de Paris, a vibrant and international student community located next to the beautiful Parc Montsouris in Paris.

 Review How to Apply before submitting your application.